 Criminal justice post-baccalaureate certificates are beneficial for anyone interested in a career working in corrections, the court system, juvenile justice, parole and probation, and law enforcement.
 Programs and curricula are designed for graduates of a bachelor’s level degree program in criminal justice or a related field, and some programs are also designed for individuals with extensive experience in the criminal justice field.

 Post-baccalaureate certificates at accredited higher learning institutions are master’s level courses and are often transferable into a master’s degree program after completion.
 Examples of courses in certificate programs include ethics, liability, research methods in criminal justice, criminology, justice policies, jurisprudence, crime theory, crime control strategies, criminal law, criminal justice research, juvenile offenders, offender rehabilitation, geographic criminology, criminal behavior, crime mapping, crime analysis, and profiling.

 Post-Master’s Certificate Overview

-Post-master’s certificates offer continuing education for graduates who have earned a master’s degree.
+Post-master certificates offer continuing education for graduates who have earned a master’s degree.
 At most post-secondary institutions, certificate programs have the same requirements for admission as master’s degree programs.
-Some possible graduate certificates in the criminal justice field include criminal justice administration, corrections, probation and parole, federal law enforcement, intelligence and crime analysis, behavioral analysis, justice management, executive police managements and administration.
+Some possible graduate certificates in the criminal justice field include criminal justice administration, corrections, probation and parole, federal law enforcement, intelligence, and crime analysis, behavioral analysis, justice management, executive police management, and administration.